Afrochemist/THM-SOC-1/README.md

 *ELK*

-**DFIR** - This sections covers various use in Digital Forensics tools
+**DFIR** - This sections covers tools used in Digital Forensics

-*Autopsy* - tool used to digital forensics on disk
+*Autopsy* - Tool used to perform digital forensics on disk

-*Redline* - tool used for memory analysis
+*Redline* - Tool used for memory analysis

-*KAPE* - a digital forensics tool primarily used for collecting and processing Windows artifacts
+*KAPE* - A tool primarily used for collecting and processing Windows artifacts

-*Volatility* - open-source memory tool used to analyze data stores in RAM
+*Volatility* - Open source memory tool used to analyze data stored in RAM